There are five types of membership to the Eclipse Foundation, four for organizations, and one for individuals.

 Enterprise Members are looking for:

-The annual membership dues for Enterprise Members is $125,000 USD.
+The annual membership fee for Enterprise Members is tiered based on revenue (all values USD):

 See the current Enterprise Members.